Actually (film)

-Actually is a 2014 Malayalam-language Indian feature film written and directed by Shine Kurian, starring Hemanth Menon, Aju Varghese, Sneha Unnikrishnan, Anjali Aneesh, Bhagath Manuel with veteran actors Sreenivasan and P. Balachandran in important characters.
+Actually is a 2014 Malayalam-language Indian feature film written and directed by Shine Kurian, starring Hemanth Menon, Aju Varghese, Sneha Unnikrishnan, Anjali Aneesh, and Bhagath Manuel with veteran actors Sreenivasan and P. Balachandran in important characters.

 Summary

 Actually is the story of Sanu and Gopalakrishnan and their unexpected involvement in two different incidents.
 A group of youngsters also gets involved in the happenings.
-Sanu is forced to fight for his rights along with his family when he realize that his life is in tatters.
+Sanu is forced to fight for his rights along with his family when he realizes that his life is in tatters.